Robinson Nature Preserve: A Tranquil Florida Escape

 A bird watching oasis

 Birdwatching is very popular at the preserve.
-We saw many birds, including a Bald Eagle, unfortunately we did not get in the camera out in time for the Eagle.
+We saw many birds, including a Bald Eagle, unfortunately we did not get in the camera out in time.
 We did end up seeing the nest later on during our return hike.
 Take a look below.

 A quiet oasis away from the tourists

 Robinson is one of the nicest parks in the Tampa Bay region.
 Unlike many parks in Florida it is located in a quiet residential area, far away from any highway noise and congestion.
-Walking around on a cool, cloudy day, I almost felt as if I was not in Florida.
+Walking around on a cool, cloudy day, I almost felt as if I was not in Florida (as a native of the Midwest, this is a good thing!).
 The serene views of Tampa Bay, absence of crowds, and ability to connect with nature in such a quiet setting was a great opportunity, one that unfortunately does not come along all too often in this part of Florida.

 The observation tower

-The major highlight of a visit to the preserve is enjoying the view via a 40 foot observation tower where you will take in breathtaking panoramic views of Tampa.
+The major highlight of a visit to the preserve is enjoying the magnificent views of Tampa via a 40 foot observation tower.
 From here, you can see all the way to Tampa’s Sunshine Skyway Bridge.
 The beautiful trees surrounding the preserve make for some pretty nice photo opportunities.

 Why you should visit Robinson Nature Preserve

 Robinson is a welcome escape for Pinellas and Hillsborough County residents seeking an escape from the crowds, strips malls, and traffic that encompass the area.
-For anyone looking for a quiet little park, an easy day trip to Bradenton’s preserve is well worth the drive.
+For anyone looking for a quiet little park, this Bradenton preserve is well worth the drive.
+The beautiful mangrove forests and salt marshes provide a picturesque setting for any outdoor activity, whether it being walking a nature trail or kayaking.

 In my opinion, a walk around this tranquil preserve is time more well spent than any made made tourist attraction or overcrowded, hot beach.
 So grab your gym shoes and enjoy a little bit of true Florida beauty (before it’s all gone!).